wandb/edu/model-management/README.md

 ## Evaluation

 We are going to use model-based evaluation (**LLM as a judge**) to compare new model checkpoint performance to a baseline.
-We save our baseline results to a W&B artifact with `save_baseline_to_artifact.py` script.

 To perform evaluation automatically based on model registry alias, we will convert our `eval.py` script to a *W&B Launch Job*.